Strategies for Span Labeling with Large Language Models: Experiments

-We evaluate both \emph{hard} and \emph{soft} variants of these metrics.
-The hard variant requires exact category matching for overlaps to contribute to the score, while the soft variant ignores category labels and only considers positional overlap.
+We evaluate both \emph{hard} and \emph{soft} variants of this metric.
+In the hard variant, a position in $C_o$ requires the gold and predicted spans covering it to share the same category label; the soft variant omits this requirement.